m4ycon/letmeask/README.md

 # 🏭 How to install/use

-This section describes how to run this app locally at your environment.
+This section describes how to run this app locally at your environment, of course you can access the deployed version [here](https://letmeask-19e44.web.app/).
 For this you need to have `node` and `git` installed.

 If you have `yarn` installed, you can replace `npm`.
 Open `cmd` and:
 ```bash